rogerkirkness/writing/_posts/2019-02-24-platforms-vs-applications.md

 Above the infrastructure layer, there are approximately three more.
 The next three in order would be the platform, the applications and the services.
 Let’s unpack that.

 A platform is something that enables applications.
 If you have an operating system, that’s technically a platform.
 The user of the operating system might be someone using a computer.
 The applications are the software that runs on the computer (Chrome, Microsoft Word, etc.).
-And the services would be the things that are necessary to learn about the application (could be support, documentation, or any other technical intelligence that the users needs beyond code).
+And the services would be the things that are necessary to learn about the application (could be support, documentation, or any other technical intelligence that the users need beyond code).

 Tech companies have realized that the lower in that stack you are, the more valuable you can claim your software is.
 So service providers pretend to be applications (ie. a service business that pretends they have a product), application providers pretend to be platforms (a good example would be an app for a particular OS or web platform -- if it’s tied to an OS or another platform, it’s an application) and platform providers pretend to be infrastructure (because it sounds more impressive to say and because infrastructure has the biggest moat of all).